scylladb/scylla-code-samples/deploy_and_install_scylla_ansible_script/README.md

-- *-t / --tags* only runs plays and tasks tagged with these values, use  *--tags=prereq,java*  if you only wish to install java8 on Ubuntu14 / Debian.
+- *-t / --tags* only runs plays and tasks tagged with these values, for example, use *--tags=prereq,java* if you only wish to install java8 on Ubuntu14 / Debian.

 - *--skip-tags* only runs plays and tasks whose tags do not match these values, for example, use *--skip-tags=conf,reboot* for the following purposes: